CSCfi/puhti_mlflow_tutorial/README.md

 3. **Timing:**
    - Set a timer or track the time in another way before you begin.
 As you work through the tutorial, consider the following questions and take notes:

-## Evaluation Criteria

 ### 1. Clarity & Usability
    - Were the instructions for setting up Jupyter and MLflow on Puhti clear?
 Did you encounter any specific points of confusion?
    - Was the tutorial easy to follow step-by-step?
 If not, where did you face difficulties?

 ### 2. Technical Content
-   - Did the tutorial provide sufficient background on MLflow concepts and their application on a supercomputer?
+   - Did the tutorial provide sufficient background on MLflow concepts?
    - Were there any assumptions about prior knowledge that should have been explained more thoroughly?
    - Was the example code documented appropriately?
 Was there too much or too little documentation?